Playing Next Lesson In

 Rendering a View for a Route

-In this lesson, we'll learn how we can use the EdgeJS Template Engine to render HTML views and send them back as the response for our routes.
+We'll learn how we can use the EdgeJS Template Engine to render HTML views and send them back as the response for our routes.
 We'll also see how we can pass dynamic data into our views from our route handler.

-Please sign in or sign up for free to join in on the dicussion.
+Create a free account to join in on the discussion

 It would be cool to get some tutorials on using other output options, like pushing to a SPA or using a different templating engine.